AshleyF/brief/sandbox/Language/Readme.md

 	| Quotation of Word list
 ```

-DEBATE 0: Sets of values require that words (in quotations) be comparible.
+DEBATE 0: Sets of values require that words (in quotations) be comparable.
 Literals and secondaries are easy enough, but primitives (`State -> State` functions) may be more difficult.
-Considering implementing `IComparible` based on a name or ID.
+Considering implementing `IComparable` based on a name or ID.

 `Words` represent code. `Literal` values are pushed to the stack, `Primitives` update the state, and `Secondary` words are a list of words to be applied.
 Note that quotations are also lists of words, but are treated as values (not applied; e.g. a literal quotation is pushed to the stack).